SynergyWire/SynergyWire-blog/articles/react-error-handling.md

 ![wait-a-minute.jpg](/images/memes/wait-a-minute.jpg)

-Yeah, you are right what if we passed a productId that does not exist on the products record.
+Yes. you are right, what if we passed a productId that does not exist on the products record.

 ![product-search-uncaught-error.gif](/images/articles/react-error-handling/product-search-uncaught-error.gif)